By Terry Trucco

 Bathrooms are smartly renovated, most with large stall showers in lieu of tubs.
 Request a front room if you like streetscapes (and don’t mind street noise).

-Food and Drink: A complimentary continental breakfast (cereal, bagels, Danish pastry, coffee, tea, juice) is served daily in the book-lined lounge next to the lobby.
+Food and Drink: A continental breakfast (cereal, bagels, Danish pastry, coffee, tea, juice) is served daily in the book-lined lounge next to the lobby.
+It’s free if you book directly with the hotel, but costs $10 if you book through a third party.
 There’s no restaurant, but room service is available at breakfast and dinner (and the neighborhood is packed with restaurants).

 M Bar serves pricey, trendy drinks (Violet’s Blueberry Martini, the house quaff, costs $15) under a magnificent ceiling.
 The mood was congenial on a Saturday evening as a School of Norah Jones singer performed on an electric piano.
 Sipping a Mansfield Elixir (Stoli Vodka, ginger liqueur, honey and lemon — a cold remedy with punch) I listened as a jovial table of eight nearby discussed politics.
 And the two women next to me, fresh from an excursion to Chanel, unveiled their purchases (the entire room oohed and aaahed).